 Tamirat Tola of Ethiopia crosses the finish line to win...

 Tamirat Tola of Ethiopia crosses the finish line to win the men's division of the New York City Marathon on Nov.
 5, 2023.
-Credit: AP/Craig Ruttle
+Credit: AP / Craig Ruttle

 Contested on the first Sunday in November, the course covers the traditional 26.2-mile marathon distance, and is run rain or shine winding through all five boroughs.

-Rob Simmelkjaer, CEO of the New York Road Runners, which runs the marathon, said in an emailed statement that the group's mission is to "build healthier lives and stronger communities through the transformative power of running.
+Rob Simmelkjaer, CEO of New York Road Runners, which runs the marathon, said in an emailed statement that the group's mission is to "build healthier lives and stronger communities through the transformative power of running.
 That is true in the New York City Marathon.

-"Where else can you stand shoulder to shoulder with 50,000 other runners? " Simmelkjaer said.
+"Where else can you stand shoulder to shoulder with 50,000 other runners?"
+Simmelkjaer said.
 "But also 2 million strangers while cheering on other strangers from all over the world."

 How many runners participate?